Syrov-Egor/chemsynthcalc/README.md

 )
 ```

-Now, to perform automatic calculation, all we need to do is put:
+Now, to perform automatic calculation, all we need to do is to put:
 ```Python
 reaction.print_results(print_rounding_order=4) # assuming we use analytical balances with 4 digits presicion
 ```